Acquisition and Collection Development Policy

 Syllabi and Course Outlines

-These publications are collected only if produced within TTUHSC.
+These publications are collected only if produced within TTUHSC El Paso.

-Manuscript materials of present or potential historical interest may be collected in all areas of biomedicine as space allows.
-Materials to be excluded from the general collection are: papers presented at congresses/symposia, manuscripts, student reports, typewritten (original or copies) texts of speeches, and typewritten bibliographies.
+Only TTUHSC El Paso materials from the general collection are: papers presented at congresses/symposia, manuscripts, student reports, typewritten (original or copies) texts of speeches, and typewritten bibliographies are collected.
 Unpublished case histories and current medical records are not collected.

 - Relevance to Library Objectives and Relationship to Total Collection.

 The major support is given to those programs in teaching, research and clinics which are the emphasis of the schools of TTUHSC.
 Special needs for programs which affect only a small number of individuals are considered, but support cannot be as comprehensive.
 Programs which lie outside of TTUHSC El Paso (users of the libraries but not supporters of those libraries financially) have either secondary priority or are not considered.